 I enjoy taking part in debates beyond academia and developing collaboration with other researchers.
 I am a board member of the Society for Environmental Social Science (YHYS ry.) and editorial member at Versus – an online platform for popularizing research.
 I am part of the STS Helsinki research collective and have contributed to developing the STS Helsinki Seminar series.

 I have a Bachelor’s degree in Environmental Policy from the London School of Economics and Political Science and a Master’s degree in Social and Public Policy from the University of Helsinki.
 Prior to beginning my PhD, I worked as a researcher at Finland Futures Research Centre at the University of Turku, examining the intersections of climate change policy and development policy in the Mekong region and East Africa.
 My prior work focused particularly on the local development aspects of household energy technology projects in voluntary carbon markets.

 In my teaching, I have been interested in bringing science and technology studies concepts to environmental policy.
 I teach in the newly developed course called “The politics of environmental knowledge”, which examines how knowledge about current and historical environmental phenomena is produced, used and contested at local, national and global levels.
 I have been contributing to teaching environmental policy at the Bachelor and Masters levels at the University of Helsinki in the following courses: Introduction to Environmental Policy; Communication and sustainable development; Imagination in Environmental Politics; Qualitative methods for environmental studies; Introduction to Science and Technology Studies. .

-2015 – Doctoral student, Environmental Policy Research Group, Department of Social Research, University of Helsinki
+2015 – 2021 Doctoral researcher, Environmental Policy Research Group, Department of Social Research, University of Helsinki

 2013 – 2015 Master’s of Social Science in Social and Public Policy at the University of Helsinki